 Laisha is a multi-award winning novelist and poet, and an adjunct professor in Creative Writing at UBC Okanagan.
 Laisha’s passion for arts, culture, history, and the power of story inform all her curation, exhibition and program initiatives, from onsite exhibits to online programming and virtual exhibits.

 Gwyn is not only our communications lead, she provides research expertise to both staff and the public.
 Gwyn is our social media maven on Facebook, Instagram, and Twitter.
 Through social media posts, articles in local media, and the GVMA newsletters, Gwyn engages the community in the fascinating history of the North Okanagan.
 She also works with visitors in the archives, providing true Community Engagement on every level.

 Barbara has been preserving, recording and championing Vernon’s history for four decades with the GVMA.
 She has a vast depth and breadth of knowledge about North Okanagan and is able to assist researchers in any number of topics with skill and tact.

 Marisa Parker-Hinz, Digital Archivist and Collections Registrar

 Marisa has a Master of Archival Studies from UBC and has recently relocated from the Lower Mainland.
-She has a wealth of experience from working in such institutions as the Jewish Museum & Archives of BC, the Vancouver Holocaust Education Centre, the Museum of Anthropology, and the Residential School History and Dialogue.
+She brings a wealth of experience from working in such institutions as the Museum of Anthropology, the Vancouver Holocaust Education Centre, and the Residential School History and Dialogue Centre.